 Jack learned about the amazing benefits for his body the next day when he went to Pinnacle Physical Therapy.
 “My therapist Heather couldn’t believe how relaxed my muscles were.
 My spasticity is so tight it’s hard to bend any part of my body.
 She asked me what was going on.
 I told her about the TetraSki and she explained to me that it created lots of endorphins for me with my neuromuscular connections then relaxing my muscles and creating less spasticity.
 She was excited about the possibilities of this ski,” adds Jack.

-Additionally, GMAS and NDAA hope to send one of our athletes to The Brian McKenna TetraSki Express in 2024, the National Championship in TetraSki and Snow’Kart downhill racing held annually at Powder Mountain Resort in Eden, UT.
+Keep your eyes peeled for more action on the TetraSki in future year.
+Athletes from the Stowe TetraSki and SnowKart program will attend The Brian McKenna TetraSki Express again this year, the National Championship in TetraSki and Snow’Kart downhill racing held annually at Powder Mountain Resort in Eden, UT.
 The event is hosted by TRAILS Adaptive (Technology, Recreation, Access, Independence, Lifestyle, Sports) at the University of Utah Health’s Craig H. Neilsen Rehabilitation Hospital.

 About the TetraSki